trustgrid/docs/content/en/docs/user-management/groups/index.md

 ## Types of Groups

-### Trustgrid-native Groups
+### Trustgrid-Native Groups

-These groups are created in the portal via the `Add Group` button.
-Membership is managed directly within the portal by administrators.
+These groups are created in the Portal via the `Add Group` button.
+Membership is managed directly within the Portal by administrators.

 ### Identity Provider-Synchronized Groups

-These groups are create based on Identity Provider (IdP) configuration for select IdPs (currently Gsuite and Azure OpenID).
+These groups are created based on Identity Provider (IdP) configuration for select IdPs (currently G Suite and Azure OpenID).
 The IdP can be configured to sync all or select groups, and the sync process will update the group membership automatically.

 > if users are added to an IdP-synced group in the Trustgrid portal they will automatically be removed the next time they sync runs.